 - 1.13.
 For most people their day-to-day care and support needs will be expressed and met locally in the place where they live.
-An important building - 1.14.
+An important building block for the future health and care system is therefore at 'place.' - 1.14.
 For most areas, this will mean long-established local authority boundaries (at which joint strategic needs assessments and health and wellbeing strategies are made).
 But the right size may vary for different areas, for example reflecting where meaningful local communities exist and what makes sense to all partners.
-Within each place, services are joined up through primary care networks (PCNs) integrating care in neighbourhoods.
+Within each place, services are joined up through primary care networks (PCNs) integrating care in neighbourhoods. - 1.15.
+Our ambition is to create an offer to the local population of each place, to ensure that in that place everyone is able to: